 How can my dorm, division or department receive training on active shooter response?

 - Every dorm, student organization, division and department at Butler is encouraged to contact the University Police for specific training on active shooter response.
-Please email Lt.
-Roy Betz to schedule training.
+Please email Captain Roy Betz to schedule training.